cydriclopez/datetime_hiliter/README.rst

     });

 This demo was developed primarily using Chrome because of its built-in debug features.
 Also tested in Firefox/Firebug.
-Sorry code not tested in IE. I have no windows pc.
+Code not tested in IE.

 How it works
 ------------